mgoblin/STM32F103C6-8-_Examples/3_STM32F103C6T8_minimal_EXTI/README.md

 This is a minimal project to demonostrate how to use a hardware interrupt for listening to either a button press, or incremental rotary encoder input.
 Behavior depends on the contents of the interrupt handler in `EXTI15_10_IRQHandler`.

+This demo requires to connect push button to PC14.

 If a simple button is connected to pin PC14, the LED can be set to toggle each time it is pressed.